Global Shares Advance Following Recent Pullback -- 2nd Update

 Also supporting equities were weak inflation readings in the U.S. on Friday, prompting markets to lower the probability of the Federal Reserve raising interest rates in December.

-Federal-funds futures, used by investors to place bets on the Fed's rate-policy outlook, showed a roughly 37% chance of a rate increase by the end of 2017 on Monday, down from 48.3% a month ago, according to CME Group data.
+Federal-funds futures, used by investors to place bets on the Fed's rate-policy outlook, showed a roughly 37% chance Monday of a interest-rate increase by the end of 2017, down from 48.3% a month ago, according to CME Group data.

 Hong Kong's Hang Seng Index rose 1.4% Monday, after registering its biggest one-week decline since December.
-In China, the Shanghai Composite was up 0.9%.
-Australia's S&P/ASX 200 added 0.7% and Singapore's Straits Times Index rose 0.9%, with buying across all sectors.
+In China, the Shanghai Composite was up 0.9%, snapping a three-trading-day losing streak.
+Australia's S&P/ASX 200 added 0.7%, and Singapore's Straits Times Index rose 0.9%, with buying across all sectors.

 Stephen Corry, chief investment strategist at LGT in Hong Kong, said earnings were beating "more optimistic" forecasts in Asia, where roughly half the companies, excluding those in Japan, have already posted results.
 He said last week's market pullback therefore represented an opportunity to buy riskier assets.